Blidworth man with life-threatening cardiac condition puts heart into inspiring others

-Blidworth man who thought he had a bad cold but actually had life-threatening cardiac condition receives award for helping other
+Blidworth man who thought he had a bad cold but actually had life-threatening cardiac condition receives award for helping others

 A Blidworth dad who just thought he had a ‘bad cold and chest infection’ almost died three years ago when it turned out he had a life-threatening cardiac condition.